apacha/MusicSymbolClassifier/README.md

 ## Training the model

-`python TrainModel.py` can be used to training the convolutional neural network.
+Run `python ModelTrainer/TrainModel.py` or `ModelTrainer/TrainBestModel.ps1` for automatically training a neural network with the best available configuration.
 It will automatically download and extract the HOMUS dataset.

-The result of this training is a .h5 (e.g. vgg.h5) file that contains the trained model.
+The result of this training is a .h5 (e.g. res_net_4.h5) file that contains the trained model and when running via the PowerShell-script a transcript of the entire training is also created for later investigation.

-_Troubleshooting_: If for some reason the download of any of the datasets fails, stop the script, remove the partially downloaded file and restart the script.

 # License